cyberbotics/webots-doc/reference/proto-example.md

 The "ProtoInstantiationExample.wbt" file below exemplifies the instantiation of this PROTO.
 PROTO nodes are instantiated using the regular node syntax.
 Fields with the default value can be omitted.
-Fields which value differs from the default must be specified.
+Field values which differ from the default must be specified.

 "TwoChairs.wbt":